 Fossil fuels have powered us for many decades.
 As we all know, they are not particularly kind to the environment.
-Our reliance on fossil fuel is changing as we seek to reverse the damage caused to the environment.
+Our reliance on fossil fuels is changing as we seek to reverse the damage caused to the environment.
 Following decades of Co2 emissions entering the atmosphere, there have been changes to weather patterns.
-As well as changes to the behaviours of wildlife and problems with our health.
+As well as changes to the behaviors of wildlife and problems with our health.
 This has all resulted in an uptake in green energy.
 So we ask the question, how green is green energy really?

 Green energy is undoubtedly a cleaner form of energy.
 As technology has developed, the ability to implement green energy on a wider scale has improved.
 We can now rely on green energy that comes from the likes of wind, solar and hydro.
 Despite this, do these alternatives offer a renewable source that really is as good for the environment as scientists suggest?

 So, is green energy better for us and the environment?